 Face-to-face meetings are not a thing of the past.
 There is still a lot of value in them.
 But the fact is, not every team can afford to meet face-to-face all the time.

 A five-person meeting conducted in-person (involving plane travel for four of the attendees) is over seven times more expensive than a meeting conducted by audioconference, and nearly three times as expensive as a videoconference, according to a study from Verizon.

-More and more teams have remote team members, and using digital communication tools to keep everyone connected is now the norm.
+More and more teams have remote team members, and using digital communication and knowledge management tools to keep everyone connected is now the norm.

 Why, though, does text-based communication lend itself more to miscommunication?